 Document Preparation, Processing and Certification Paid to third parties during home study, home study update and when preparing dossier and dossier updates including clearances during home study and home study update.
 Total is approximate and varies by state and family composition.
-Includes, but is not limited to, notarizations, authentications, and apostilles, certified documents, medical appointments, clearances fees, and translation fees if family's preferred language is not English \$400-\$800 Third Party - Various state and local government entities as appropriate Bulgaria Program Fees \$6,650 Overseas Provider Fees (includes foreign country program expenses as The total Fee of EUR 5,800 is to be paid in 3 installments: a) EUR 1.900 within 7 days of dossier arriving at Anido's office; b) EUR 2.000 after Clients return to the United States following their first trip to Bulgaria (The first meeting between the prospective Adoptive Parent(s) and the Adoptive Child); c) EUR 1.900 within seven (7) days after ANIDO notifies SPENCE-CHAPIN of the date the adoption finalization.
+Includes, but is not limited to, notarizations, authentications, and apostilles, certified documents, medical appointments, clearances fees, and translation fees if family's preferred language is not English \$400-\$800 Third Party - Various state and local government entities as appropriate Bulgaria Program Fees \$6,650 Overseas Provider Fees (includes foreign country program expenses as well as expenses for care of the child incountry, and translation fees) The total Fee of EUR 5,800 is to be paid in 3 installments: a) EUR 1.900 within 7 days of dossier arriving at Anido's office; b) EUR 2.000 after Clients return to the United States following their first trip to Bulgaria (The first meeting between the prospective Adoptive Parent(s) and the Adoptive Child); c) EUR 1.900 within seven (7) days after ANIDO notifies SPENCE-CHAPIN of the date the adoption finalization.
 This fee reimburses the representative for all work necessary to manage the process in accordance with US, Bulgaria and Hague requirements.
 The fee includes but is not limited to fees for translation, assistance with travel, coordination of the adoption process in country and legal representation.
+Fees are refundable if services are not rendered after payment.
 EUR 5,800 (approx. \$6,650) [+] ANIDO Travel & Accomodation Expenses \$11,000 Travel Cost Paid by family directly to various vendors prior to and during travel.
 Includes round trip airfares, hotel, food, transportation (approximated and varies according to family's residence, region where child resides and season).
-Costs for non adoption tourism/activities are not included in this estimate. \$11,000 Various 3rd party entities (airlines, hotels, restaurants, ground transportation companies, tourist sites, etc.) Contributions \$0 Care of Child \$0 ESTIMATED TOTAL COST FOR ADOPTIN G IN BULGARIA napin who in turn sends fee to overseas provider ANID \$38,649-\$42,619 pays identified entities within Bulgaria.
-Depending on your adoption pathway, approval Expenses are estimated based on ado The cost breakdown shown above is an e variables such as child's place of residen on of siblings. o change.
-Please note that ect projected costs.
-Translation
+Costs for non adoption tourism/activities are not included in this estimate. \$11,000 Various 3rd party entities (airlines, hotels, restaurants, ground transportation companies, tourist sites, etc.) Contributions \$0 Care of Child \$0 ESTIMATED TOTAL COST FOR ADOPTIN G IN BULGARIA \$38,649-\$42,619 pays identified entities within Bulgaria. napin who in turn sends fee to overseas provider ANIC Itemized invoice provided you may or may not need to extend your I-800A OO.
+ANIDO receives the funds and approval you may or may not need to extend your vices.
+Expenses are estimated based on ado ption of one child.
+Additional fees apply for the adoption on of siblings. change.
+Please note that variables such o stimate provided for planning purposes.
+Third party fee as child's place of residence, and fluctuations in the valu uctuate based upon number of updates and length of rep writing. e of the US dollar will affect Client Signature: Date: Client Signature (if applic able):